United slashes New York-area flights due to coronavirus

-(Reuters) - United Airlines (UAL.O) said late Saturday it will drastically reduce flights to two New York City airports amid the coronavirus outbreak.
+April 4 (Reuters) - United Airlines said late Saturday it will drastically reduce flights to two New York City airports amid the coronavirus outbreak.

 United said starting Sunday it will go from 157 daily flights total at Newark and New York LaGuardia to just 17.